pasindu2001-SW/LibraryManagementSystem/README.md

 - **Books**: Contains information like title, author, and availability.
 - **Members**: Tracks users who can borrow books.
 - **Loans**: Manages borrowing and returning of books.
-## Future Enhancements
+## Planned Improvements
-- Integration with external library systems (e.g., for inter-library loans).
+-Integration with external libraries for broader access and inter-library loans.
-- Mobile app support for ease of access.
+-Development of a mobile application for user convenience.
-- Analytics dashboard for advanced reporting.
+-Enhanced analytics dashboard for deeper insights and advanced reporting.